 One of the reasons that picnics are fun is that you are taking your party on the road, away from your home, but that also makes it tricky.
-That you won't be able to dash into your house to get the corkscrew you need to open that bottle of wine or the knife for cutting that wedge of cheese.
+That you won't be able to dash into your house to get the corkscrew you need to open that bottle of wine or the cheese knife for cutting that wedge of brie.
 But if you're organized and have a checklist, your picnic will be a delightful change of scenery from your dining room, restaurant, or your own backyard.
 Here are suggestions for items you'll want to pack for your next picnic.

 A Picnic Basket, Hamper, Tote, Cooler, or Backpack

 Whichever style you choose and whatever you call it, you need something to transport the food, the drinks, and the place settings.
-If your picnic food isn't perishable and you will be driving your car close to the picnic location, a traditional picnic hamper will be charming.
-If you plan to hike deep into the woods, a backpack style picnic carrier may be more appropriate.
+If your picnic food isn't perishable and you will be driving your car close to the picnic location, a traditional picnic basket will be charming.
+If you plan to hike deep into the woods, a backpack-style picnic carrier may be more appropriate.
 And if you're bringing along a lot of food and beverages that should remain cold until served, a cooler may be best suited for your needs.

 A Picnic Blanket

-Unless you're planning your picnic in a location that has picnic tables waiting for you, bring a blanket for spreading out your picnic items, and as a place to sit.
+Unless you're planning your picnic in a location that has picnic tables waiting for you bring a blanket for spreading out your picnic items as well as a place to sit.
 Any blanket will do, as well as an old comforter, tablecloth, or even flat bed sheet in a pinch.
 Dedicated picnic blankets have a waterproof lining on one side which will come in handy to keep you dry when the grass or sand is damp.

 Plates, Glasses, Utensils, and Napkins